 Victorian entry halls were considered active living space and held furniture that the family regularly used.

 The staircase has 23 steps to the second floor.
 On the upper landing is a “Tree of Life” stained glass window.
 Apparently a former owner didn’t like the window and had it removed.
 The historical society discovered it lying in the basement years later.

 The Dining Room with a Duncan Phyfe Table that Seats 14:

 The original plaster ceiling medallions and fruit borders were restored:

 Indoor plumbing was not added to the house until 1911.
 As the tour guide put it, “Back then, even the governor had to go outside.”

 A spiral staircase leads to the observation room at the top of the tower:

 Looking down the stairs from the top of the tower:

 The view from the observation room at the top of the tower:

 The formal front of the house, which looks out over Milford:

 Thanks to the GMAHS, which works tirelessly to keep the house alive and well.
 It’s a big job!
 I was told that the utility bills each month alone are crazy.
-Visit the their website for more photos and information.
+Visit Promont House on Facebook for more photos and information about the museum.